veraison/services/deployments/native/README.md

 #### `signing`

-This directly contains `skey.jwk`, the key that will be used by the verification service to sign attestation results.
+This directly contains `skey.jwk`, the key that will be used by the verification service to sign attestation results, and `coserv-signer.jwk`, the key used to sign CoSERV query results.

 #### `stores`